Love My Place Grants

 Learning about sustainable garden practices in and urban environment.
 This project aimed to transform South Melbourne's Park Gateway at HH Skinner Reserve into a sustainability haven through a series of educational gardening events and opportunities to grow food and compost scraps in temporary raised beds.

-“This project aims to connect people across generations and cultures through a shared love of food and growing.
-We will bring people together to celebrate cultural significant food crops across the precinct, in the process improving public spaces with edible greenery for all to share."
+“This project aimed to connect people across generations and cultures through a shared love of food and growing.
+We brought people together to celebrate cultural significant food crops across the precinct, in the process improving public spaces with edible greenery for all to share."